Missouri Rental Agreement

 note

 Some Missouri cities, like Kansas City, may require additional disclosures.
-Local laws apply in addition to state laws.
+Always check local laws.

 Missouri Landlord Tenant Laws

-• Warranty of Habitability – Missouri landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within a “reasonable” time after proper notice from the tenant.
-Failure to repair lets a tenant abate (withhold) rent through court escrow, or repair and deduct from the rent.
+• Warranty of Habitability – Missouri landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within reasonable time after proper notice from the tenant.
+Failure to repair lets a tenant withhold rent through court escrow, or repair and deduct from the rent.

-• Security Deposits – Missouri caps security deposits at twice the cost of rent.
-Upon lease termination, landlords have 30 days to return any unused portion of a security deposit to the tenant.
+• Security Deposits – Missouri limits security deposits to twice the cost of rent.
+When a lease ends, a landlord has 30 days to return any unused portion of a tenant’s security deposit.

-• Lease Termination – Missouri lets tenants break a month-to-month lease with one month of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Missouri lets tenants end a month-to-month lease with one month of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Landlord Entry – Missouri landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-They can enter at reasonable times upon reasonable advance notice, including abrupt entries in emergency situations.
+• Landlord Entry – Missouri landlords may enter rental property for reasonable business purposes, like maintenance and inspections.
+Unless it’s an emergency, the must enter at reasonable times with reasonable advance notice (by custom, at least 24 hours).

 To learn more about landlord tenant laws in Missouri, click here.